Home » Alaska » A Sky High Adventure-Excellent Sockeye Fishing on Big River Lake

 Wolverine Creek Bear Viewing on Redoubt Bay

-Both the North and South Fork of Big Lake River flow into Otter Lake.
-Finally, entering the Cook inlet at Redoubt bay.
+Both the North and South Forks of the Big Lake River flow into Otter Lake.
+Finally, entering the Cook Inlet at Redoubt Bay.
 Otter is the largest of the seven Big River Lakes.
 Many migratory birds come to the area to breed on the low grass islands or along the shore.
 A pair of trumpeter swans, immature bald eagles, and merganser ducks were just some species we observed today.
-We moved to a rocky shoreline so that we could watch for bears making for the wolverine creek falls and to clean our catch.
+We moved to a rocky shoreline so that we could watch for bears making for the Wolverine Creek falls and to clean our catch.

 Fresh cut salmon Filets